vmware-tanzu/tanzu-plugin-runtime/component/README.md

 ## StringUtils (includes string colors and formatting)

-This package that provides string utility functions for creating colorized and formatted console output.
-This include following predefined formatting options like `Faint`, `Bold` , `Underline` and `Italic` as well as color options like `InfoColor`, `SuccessColor`, `WarnColor` and `ErrorColor`.
+The `stringutils` package provides string utility functions for creating colorized and formatted console output.
+These include the following predefined formatting options like `Faint`, `Bold` , `Underline` and `Italic` as well as color options like `InfoColor`, `SuccessColor`, `WarnColor` and `ErrorColor`.

 You can use the functions provided by this package to easily format your string.
 For example: